Beefsteaks Red & Rose (Lg)

 17. Caspian Pink – a heirloom discovered in Russia by a Petoseed Company employee shortly after the cold war ended.
 A beautiful large pink, flat (oblate) fruit that originated in Southern Russia along the Caspian Sea coast.
 Some say that in taste-trials….it is a tongue wager!
 Stocky plants produce 1 lb beefsteaks in prolific abundance.
 Best known early Russian variety making it ideal for cooler climates.
 (My dad’s favorite….)
 Ind.
 75 days

-18. Clustermato – a selection made by Gleckler’s Seedsmen prior to 1954.
+18. Clustermato – Back for 2025!
+A selection made by Gleckler’s Seedsmen prior to 1954.
 Based on this one’s performance in ’09, I have placed it here.
 I was quite blown away with it.
 For a pint-sized 2 1/2 ft. plant, its production was the best for its type and there were no others in its category!
 It lived up to its name!
 How about huge deep red, smooth round fruits averaging 3-4 in a cluster, with no less than 3, each one coming in at 1 lb or more!
 Flavor was very strong…sweet to salty combo.
 Juicy, juicy!
 Skin was thicker than most and peeled easy without blanching!
 Disease did not bother it.
 Could make a great storage tomato, if production takes it till season’s end.
 Its production was short of spectacular AND it starts early!
 Determinate 70-75 days Pkt…$3.00

 19. Costoluto Genovese – obtained from the Italian Riviera.
 A unique heirloom specialty for Italian cuisine.
 Large fruits are very deeply ridged (its trademark!), giving this beefsteak a beautiful scalloped appearance when sliced across the fruit.
 Fruits are set in clusters.
 Absolutely delicious!
 In one trail many years ago, when I allowed it to just lay down and “do its thing”…I was shocked at its production!
 I had these gorgeous red “bombs” everywhere, for 9 feet in diameter!
 Does well in hot weather and will also continue to produce in cool weather.
 Vigorous vines!
 Ind.
 78 days